 2. Women dress up in pajamas as a daily outfit

-First we read it in some travel blogs, then we saw it with our own eyes.
+First we read it in some travel blogs, then we observed it with our own eyes.
 Women dressed in pajamas walking around town, working in them and not even taking them off when going out in the evenings.
 We wonder what they sleep in.
+Jeans and shirt?